 With a leading number of pipeline drugs designated as breakthrough therapies, Novartis' research and development in unmet medical needs should yield several new drugs with strong pricing power.
 Read more

-In late 2012, the company's leading drug Diovan lost patent protection, creating a massive gap in sales as the drug represents close to 10% of Novartis' total sales.
+In 2013, the company's leading drug Diovan lost patent protection, creating a massive gap in sales as the drug represents close to 10% of Novartis' total sales.

 Increased competition could materially slow the growth rates of two of Novartis' leading drugs, Lucentis and Gilenya.